alonho/course/doc/internals.md

 	>>> foo.a
 	100

-And even modules:
+Even module attribute are stored in a dict:

 	!python
 	>>> import sys
 	>>> sys.__dict__.keys()
 	['setrecursionlimit', 'dont_write_bytecode', 'getrefcount', ...]

-And even the module cache (makes sure modules are loaded once):
+And the module cache (makes sure modules are loaded once) is also a dict:

 	!python
 	>>> sys.modules['sys']